eksoward/portfolio/README.md

-# resume
+# portfolio

-This is a central location to find my career credentials, in various formats.
+This is a central location to find my career credentials and work samples, in various formats.

+This repo is under active construction; please [email me](mailto:eksoward@gmail.com?subject=Found%20on%20github:%20Requesting%20Credentials) for information about my work history beyond what is here already.

 ## PDF Resume